WebHost6/vers/README.md

 5. (optinal but recommended) bookmake the page it brings you to.

+## Use without installation

+to use byte hub without installing you can copy and paste the contents of ```dataurl.txt``` into your address bar and hit enter.

 ## usage

 click on the "unblocker" tab and enter the website url into the input, if you want the url of a blocked website but when you try to click on the website and copy the link it gets blocked then